SaladTechnologies/comfyui-api/README.md

    - Workflow files are stored in `WORKFLOW_DIR`.
 See [below](#generating-new-workflow-endpoints) for more information.

 5. **Warmup Prompt**:

    - If `WARMUP_PROMPT_FILE` is set, the application will load and parse a warmup prompt from this file.
    - The checkpoint used in this prompt can be used as the default for workflow models.

 6. **Models**:

    - The application scans the `MODEL_DIR` for subdirectories and creates configurations for each model type found.
    - Each model type will have its directory path, list of available models, and a Zod enum for validation.
    - The model names are exposed via the `GET /models` endpoint, and via the config object throughout the application.

 7. **ComfyUI Description**:
-   - The application retrieves available samplers and schedulers from ComfyUI itself.
+   - The application retrieves available samplers and schedulers from ComfyUI itself at startup.
+It does not take custom nodes or extensions into account.
-   - This information is used to create Zod enums for validation.
+   - This information is used to create Zod enums for validation in workflows, but is otherwise not used by the application.

 ### Additional Notes